Xxlilsolid/Midi2Keyboard/README.md

 # Midi2Keyboard4Linux <sub>(or M2K4L)</sub>

+> [!NOTE]
+> This branch will be merged into main real soon.
+Im going to test weather the app works fine on a fedora live cd and will merge if everything is fine.
+If not, expect more commits after this one!

 > [!CAUTION]
 > The feature "Download song" utilises ai-midi.com to convert a downloaded youtube song into a .mid to use with the programme.
 >